-To obtain protection, the owner of a potential mark for color must establish that, given its use in the marketplace, consumers have come to associate the color with the owner’s products or services, as indeed was the case with the Owens-Corning pink fiberglass and the green-gold color for the dry-cleaning pads.
+To obtain trademark protection, the owner of a potential mark for color must establish that, given its use in the marketplace, consumers have come to associate the color with the owner’s products or services.
+The precise color, and its usage on your mark, must be explained in some detail on your application for a color mark.

-Even fashion designers can get in on the action for single-color protection.
-The Second Circuit overturned a district court holding that a single color can never serve as a trademark in fashion industry.
-The court indicated that the company could prevent others from marketing shoes bearing outsoles in a shade of red identical (or substantially similar) to plaintiff's red shoe sole trademark.
-Christian Louboutin S.A. v.
+Even fashion designers can sometimes claim single-color protection.
+The U.S. Court of Appeals for the Second Circuit overturned a district court holding that a single color can never serve as a trademark in the fashion industry.
+Louboutin, the famed shoe company, uses a red-lacquered sole on their shoes that it argued were readily recognizable by customers.
+The court indicated that the company could prevent others from marketing shoes bearing soles in a shade of red identical (or substantially similar) to plaintiff's red-shoe-sole trademark.
+(Christian Louboutin S.A. v.
 Yves Saint Laurent Am.
 Holding, Inc., 11-3303-cv (2d Cir.
-2012).
+2012)).